jozdashh/machine-learning-projects/README.md

-# machine-learning-projects
+# ml-ai
-A collection of machine learning school projects using Python, Sklearn, Pandas and other libraries.
+A collection of Machine Learning (ML) and Artificial Intelligence (AI) projects using Python, Sklearn, Pandas and other tools.